aws-samples/config-resource-compliance-dashboard/backfill/README.md

    ```
    select min(dt), datasource from cid_crcd_config group by datasource;
    ```
-1. (OPTIONAL) [Refresh](https://docs.aws.amazon.com/quick/latest/userguide/refreshing-imported-data.html) your Quick Sight datasets to see historical data on the dashboard.
+1. **(OPTIONAL)** [Refresh](https://docs.aws.amazon.com/quick/latest/userguide/refreshing-imported-data.html) your Quick Sight datasets to see historical data on the dashboard.
 The datasets will refresh within 24 hours anyway.

 ## Important Notes

 - This is a one-time operation for processing historical data.
 - The process may take several hours depending on the amount of historical data.
 - You can run the backfill process several times, the worker function will skip creating a partition if it already exists.
+- If you increase the lookback period, the process may hit Lambda timeout and fail.
+We recommend running the process first at its default settings and then gradually increase the lookback window.
 - Resources can be deleted after successful backfill completion.
 - Ensure sufficient Lambda execution time and SQS message retention for large datasets.